tech-otaku/macos-desktop/README.md

 Set a user's Desktop image in macOS Mojave 10.14 from the command line.
 See [Limitations](#limitations)

 ## Background
-An explanation for why this script does what it does can be found at [Setting the Desktop Image in Macos Mojave From the Command Line](https://www.tech-otaku.com/mac/setting-desktop-image-macos-mojave-from-command-line)
+An explanation for why this script does what it does can be found at [Setting the Desktop Image in macOS Mojave From the Command Line](https://www.tech-otaku.com/mac/setting-desktop-image-macos-mojave-from-command-line)

 ## Usage
 `[bash] /path/to/set-desktop-mojave.sh <desktop image>`